 University of Auckland Case Club (previously known as Management Consulting Club) is one of the largest clubs on campus with over 700 paid members.
 Each year, UACC organises dozens of competitions and events that give students an opportunity to learn about business and apply their skills in a practical setting.
 In 2021, we have over 11 consulting case competitions planned with over $40,000 in cash prizes and internship opportunities to be won.
 UACC also acts as a selection trial for the Business School case competition squads.

 University of Auckland Investment Club (UAIC)

-Visit the UN Youth New Zealand website.
+Visit the UN Youth Engage page.

 Other University clubs

-A directory of all student clubs at the University of Auckland, from the Acappella Chorus to the Zumba Fitness Club, can be found at Clubs, societies and associations.
+A directory of all student clubs at the University of Auckland, from the Acappella Chorus to the Zumba Fitness Club, can be found at clubs, societies and associations.